 Just buy soda ash.
 It’s much less complicated, and you know it’s all soda ash, not a mix of soda ash and non-decomposed baking powder.

-Mr. Tie-Dye has a tutorial about this if you’re still keen to try it.
+Mr. Tie-Dye has a tutorial about making soda ash from baking powder if you’re still keen to try it.

 Should I mix soda ash with dry dye?